-All employees at Ascend Leadership Academy will sign one year "at will" At any time an employee can be terminated immediately for committing acts that violate federal or state law.
-Teachers can also be performance" "poor terminated for as deemed necessary by administration.
+All employees at Ascend Leadership Academy will sign one year "at will" contracts.
+At any time an employee can be terminated immediately for committing acts that violate federal or state law.
+Teachers can also be terminated for "poor performance" as deemed necessary by school administration.
 Along with this the school leadership will actively support any teacher whose performance is not proficient.
-This will include written action plans with strategic interventions and measurable goals for teacher Every effort will be made to assist teachers who are not performing adequately to improve their job performance before termination is determined.
+This will include written action plans with strategic interventions and measurable goals for teacher improvement.
+Every effort will be made to assist teachers who are not performing adequately to improve their job performance before termination is determined.